 Having a pitcher allows you to press the coffee into it safely and confidently.
 Then you can pour the coffee into whatever glassware or ceramic you’d like.

-A 12 ounce milk pitcher is the perfect size for a round of Aeropress coffee.
+A 20-ounce milk pitcher is the perfect size for a round of Aeropress coffee (the 12-ounce size has too small of an opening).
 When it’s time to plunge, set the Aeropress funnel on the pitcher and place the AP directly onto the funnel.
 Easy!

 The Aeropress is possibly the most durable coffee brewer out there, but it’s not indestructible.